veenagit12/DockerDemo/README.md

-# DockerDemo
+# Jul21DockerDemo

-SpringBoot DokerDemo project with complete CICD
+This Repo will demonstrate the use of Spring Boot with Docker for complete CICD

 ## Things that will be done in this project